MTV Tres: Launch of MTV Tres

 MTV Tres unofficially launched on September 4, 2006, when it became available on all subscription providers that recently carried MTV Español.
 On September 25, 2006, MTV Español and MásMúsica TeVe officially merged.
 The first program to air on the newly formed channel was the premiere of Mi TRL at 4:30 p.m.
 Eastern Time.

 In its beginnings, MTV Tres's programming schedule was significantly more repetitive than MTV Español was in its last days.
 The channel aired shows such as Hola, My Name is MTV Tres, the Top 20 Countdown, Los Hits, Mis #1s, Sucker Free Latino (only running two new shows per week), Latina Factor, Mi TRL, MTV Trespass, Los Premios MTV Latinoamérica 2006, Making the Video and Diary; the latter two and many other programs from MTV are merely subtitled into Spanish rather than carrying re-dubbed versions.
 These programs were repeated for most of the day, which greatly reduced the amount of freeform music videos played on the channel.
 As months passed, however, the programming became more varied and different, with changing music video blocks airing several times in the day.

 Relaunch as Tres

 On July 12, 2010, MTV Tres dropped the MTV name from its logo and name, officially rebranding as simply Tres.
 With the rebrand, the network expanded its programming to include additional acquired MTV programs and series from Viacom's Latin American networks.
-Eventually, Viacom re-sold some of the stations acquired in the Más Música deal in California and Texas back to Caballero Television, and after its 2019 sale of its last broadcast asset, the network is cable-only.
+Eventually, Viacom re-sold some of the stations acquired in the Más Música deal in California and Texas back to Caballero Television, and after its 2019 sale of its last broadcast asset before the re-acquisition of CBS Corporation, the network is cable-only.

 Programming

-Tres broadcasts on an Eastern Time schedule with one national feed for all providers.

 Music video programs

 Since 2014, MTV Tres broadcasts music videos for at least 22 hours each day (though like their sister networks NickMusic and CMT Music, the titles of the 'programs' now merely delineate an hour for electronic program guides than provide any actual video theming).
-Music blocks that are airing and have aired on the station are as follows: